Managing Multiple AWS Accounts

 For API access, you need an access key ID and secret access key.
 Use IAM user access keys instead of AWS root account access keys.
 IAM lets you securely control access to AWS services and resources in your AWS account.
 For more information about creating access keys, see How Do I Get Security Credentials? in the AWS General Reference.

-To use a different account to deploy an application to AWS Elastic Beanstalk
+To use a different account to deploy an application to Elastic Beanstalk

 In the Eclipse toolbar, click the arrow next to the AWS icon and select Preferences.

-For Default Account, select the account you want to use to deploy applications to AWS Elastic Beanstalk.
+For Default Account, select the account you want to use to deploy applications to Elastic Beanstalk.

 In the Project Explorer pane, right-click the application you want to deploy, and then select Amazon Web Services > Deploy to Elastic Beanstalk.